Beyond Discounts: The Strategy And Tactics of Pricing Fashion

 However, bundling is not always the solution and can actually hurt sales and your brand value.
 Bundling should only be used when the items are roughly in the same perceived price-value range.
 Bundling expensive and inexpensive products changed what people thought those items were worth.
 Even when they found both items in a bundle attractive, they were willing to pay less for the bundle than for the more expensive product alone.
 People were also less likely to buy bundles that combined expensive and inexpensive products.

 High-Low Pricing Strategy (Discount Pricing)

-The common misconception is that discounting is the best way to drive sales quickly while creating excitement for a great deal, that why discounts becoming the norm rather the exception in the fashion business and we get special “Christmas in July” sales.
+The common misconception is that discounting is the best way to drive sales quickly while creating excitement for a great deal, that is why discounts become the norm rather than the exception in the fashion business and we get special “Christmas in July” sales.
 But blindly discounting without a good reason is one of the worst business decisions you can make as you’re conditioning your buyer into devaluing your brand and throwing money away by teaching your buyers to only buy on sale.
 This is also the most expensive pricing strategy as it requires a constant and heavy investment in advertising to promote the specials.
-Even a mere discount of 10% carries cost that many businesses ignore, check out my promotion cost calculator to find out how expensive discounting really is.
+Even a mere discount of 10% carries costs that many businesses ignore, check out my promotion cost calculator to find out how expensive discounting really is.

 Psychological Pricing Strategy

 What if there was a way to avoid discounting altogether by presenting your full price as a great deal?
 Actually, there is.
 Psychological pricing strategy.

 It has been known for quite some time that consumers make 95% of their buying decisions subconsciously based on emotions and intangible goals and that our brain uses shortcuts to make decisions, called cognitive biases.
 These biases affect and influence our behavior in relation to how we buy, invest and judge people, brands, and organizations.
 They are a critical part of understanding behavior and provide practical ways in which you can favorably influence how your customer perceives your price.